Task Force (film): In popular culture

 In the film, White Heat, when Arthur "Cody" Jarrett played by James Cagney is chased by federal investigators, to lose them, he drives the car into San-Val Drive In, where Task Force is showing.
 Later in the movie, when Cody's mother is interrogated by the cops, she says that she was with Verna (Virginia Mayo) watching the film and that it was "exciting."

 Reception

-Box office

 Special premieres were screened on USS Midway at sail in the Atlantic and USS Valley Forge in the Pacific.
 When released years after the end of World War II, Task Force was inevitably compared to wartime features and documentaries that chronicled the efforts of the U.S. Navy.
 Audiences on a whole, received the film enthusiastically, making it one of the "largest grossing pictures" of the postwar era.

 According to Warner Bros records, the film earned $2,481,000 domestically and $1,590,000 foreign.

-Critical reaction

 Bosley Crowther of The New York Times noted that when the film concentrates on "real carrier activity out at sea and the actual aspects of recent warfare, it springs into vivid, thrilling life."
 Playing on the propaganda-like message of Task Force, Radio Moscow decried it, "a film which glorifies war, and calls for the militarization of the country's whole life."